imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="even">
       <td>
         <p>... and you want the final part of that path to join up with the existing path running from the top-left to top-right of the image.
-First, select that path in the path list (or using the {% include key content='G' %} shortcut) as in [2]:</p>
+First, select that path in the path list (or using the {% include key key='G' %} shortcut) as in [2]:</p>
       </td>
       <td>
         <figure>